-From here, add more circles branching out from your central scene event, sketching out ideas about what happens next, the emotional mood of the scene or anything else you think is relevant.
+- Add more circles branching out from your central scene event.
+Sketch out ideas about what happens next, the emotional mood of the scene or anything else you think is relevant.

 B) Index cards

-Favoured by the likes of Vladimir Nabokov (who wrote Lolita entirely on index cards), this is useful stationary for structuring scenes.
-You can write individual actions or events on individual cards.
+You could write individual actions or events on individual cards.
 This is a useful method for organizing different events of a scene or chapter.

 For example, you could create an index card per scene for each chapter.
-Each card could describe the scene it covers in a sentence or two, along with the purpose it serves (e.g. ‘Developing main character’).
-Structuring scenes using index cards is also a useful way to ‘troubleshoot’ your first draft.
-On each card, in chronological order following your chapters, note the content of each scene in summary form and whether the scene achieves its purpose or needs something added or altered.
+Each card could describe the scene it covers in a sentence or two, along with the purpose it serves.
+The format of Now Novel’s Scene Builder is similar:

 - Where does the scene take place?
 Have I made it easy for the reader to visualize this?
 What role does the setting play in how the scene unfolds?

 - When does the scene happen?
 Is it in chronological sequence with preceding events?
 Or is it a flashback?